 Distance learning courses are not self-paced.
 However, depending on the nature of the instructional method, students may complete course requirements as their schedules permit.
 Students enrolled in distance learning courses must meet deadlines, take scheduled tests, etc., but typically they do not have to be in classrooms at specific times, except when required by the instructors.
-Those students who take courses via the Internet complete assignments using computers and communicate with instructors through e-mail, fax, and by telephone.
+Those students who take courses via the Internet complete assignments using computers and communicate with instructors through e-mail, fax, telephone, and various other online communication and collaboration tools and/or learning management systems.
 Some distance learning courses require proctored testing.